samratbhatnagar/architecture-center/docs/data-guide/technology-choices/natural-language-processing.md

 - Do you want to use prebuilt models?
 If yes, consider using the APIs offered by Microsoft Cognitive Services.

 - Do you need to train custom models against a large corpus of text data?
-If yes, consider using Azure HDInsight with Spark MLlib and Spark NLP.
+If yes, consider using Azure Databricks or the Azure Machine Learning service.

 - Do you need low-level NLP capabilities like tokenization, stemming, lemmatization, and term frequency/inverse document frequency (TF/IDF)?
-If yes, consider using Azure HDInsight with Spark MLlib and Spark NLP.
+If yes, consider using Azure Databricks or Azure Machine Learning service.

 - Do you need simple, high-level NLP capabilities like entity and intent identification, topic detection, spell check, or sentiment analysis?
 If yes, consider using the APIs offered by Microsoft Cognitive Services.